Our smiles shine right through our masks! We love sharing our smiles! We can see yours too!

 What Kind of Face Covering Do We Need?

-- Bandanas, bluffs, spare cloths, makeup masks and other cloth masks made specifically for this purpose
+- Some bandanas, bluffs, spare cloths, makeup masks and other cloth masks will provide some protection in a pinch.
+But it’s best to use face coverings made specifically for keeping particles to ourselves

 - Disposable masks, gardening masks, painting masks work too